Just a moment...

 Press 'Enter' after typing page number.

-Ratio Decidendi: An arbitration agreement in a partnership deed survives the death of a partner and is enforceable by or against the legal representatives where the underlying right to sue survives, including claims for rendition of partnership accounts.
+Ratio Decidendi: An arbitration agreement survives the death of a party and is enforceable by or against the deceased party's legal representatives where the underlying right to sue survives, including in partnership disputes relating to accounts and dissolution.